Policy: Naming recognition

 - on the basis that it does not compromise the values, integrity, autonomy or reputation of the University; and

-- following a transparent and rigorous process.
+- following a transparent and rigorous process, as outlined under the procedure.

 - Naming of assets in recognition of philanthropy: